seangoodvibes/DelugeDocs/docs/documentation/ui/grid-layout.md

 # Grid layout

+Placeholder page to talk about grid shortcuts.
+This would be the spot to talk about layered shortcuts.

 ## Setting the shortcut version pad layout

 1. Press [SHIFT] + press (SELECT) to open the settings menu.